ovh/docs/pages/platform/logs-data-platform/filebeat_logs/guide.fr-fr.md

 You can decide to setup Filebeat OSS from a package or to compile it from source (you will need the latest [go compiler](https://golang.org/){.external} to compile it) or just download the binary to start immediately.

 For this part, head to [Filebeat OSS download website](https://www.elastic.co/fr/downloads/past-releases#filebeat-oss){.external} to download the best version for your distribution.
-On Linux, try the Linux 64 bit if you don't know which one to choose.

 The following configuration files have been tested on the latest version of Filebeat OSS available at the time of writing (**7.5.2**).

-The Debian installation package will install the config file in the following directory: `/etc/filebeat/filebeat.yml`.
+The package will install the config file in the following directory: `/etc/filebeat/filebeat.yml`.

 ### Configure Filebeat OSS 7.X on your system

-In the following example we will enable Apache and Syslog support, but you can easily prospect [https://www.elastic.co/guide/en/beats/filebeat/7.5/filebeat-modules.html](anything else){.external}.
+In the following example we will enable Apache and Syslog support, but you can easily prospect [anything else](https://www.elastic.co/guide/en/beats/filebeat/7.5/filebeat-modules.html){.external}.

 Filebeat expect a configuration file named **filebeat.yml** .